-First Steps After a Car Accident in Tampa
+First Steps After A Tampa Auto Accident

-Always call 911 if anyone is injured or appears dazed or distressed.
+- Always call 911 if anyone is injured or appears dazed or distressed.

-Do not move the vehicles until police arrive, except for traffic safety reasons.
+- Do not move the vehicles until police arrive, except for traffic safety reasons.

-Get contact, identification, and insurance information from the other driver.
+- Get contact, identification, and insurance information from the other driver.

-Obtain contact information from any witnesses.
+- Obtain contact information from any witnesses.

-Do not discuss the accident with others at the scene.
+- Do not discuss the accident with others at the scene.

-Take photos of the crash scene, the vehicles, and visible injuries.
+- Take photos of the crash scene, the vehicles, and visible injuries.

-Obtain the police report and note any incorrect information.
+- Obtain the police report and note any incorrect information.

-See a doctor – All occupants of your vehicle should seek medical treatment, with a family physician if not the emergency room.
+- See a doctor – All occupants of your vehicle should seek medical treatment, with a family physician if not the emergency room.
 This is important, not only for medical documentation of minor injuries but to make sure there is not a more serious underlying injury.
 Tell the doctor of any soreness, muscle spasms, pain, loss of sensation, headache, dizziness or other lasting symptoms.
 You have 14 days after the accident to seek medical care in order to use your PIP benefits.

-Call a lawyer- Learn your rights and ask questions – Attorney Mike Hancock has represented personal injury victims since 1996 and before that, he worked for the insurance industry for eight years.
+- Call a lawyer- Learn your rights and ask questions – Attorney Mike Hancock has represented personal injury victims since 1996 and before that, he worked for the insurance industry for eight years.
 He can knowledgeably intervene to talk to the insurance companies and negotiate on your behalf to make sure that your medical bills and other damages are covered.

-Refer all Insurance Company Calls to Your Attorney- Insurance companies, both your own and the company of the person who hit you, will try and contact you.
+- Refer all Insurance Company Calls to Your Attorney- Insurance companies, both your own and the company of the person who hit you, will try and contact you.
 When that happens it is important to not give them any immediate information and refer them directly to us, so as your attorneys we can deal with the insurance company questions and inquiries.

-Things to Avoid After a Car Accident:
+Things To Avoid After A Tampa Auto Accident:

 Over the years, Attorney Mike Hancock has formulated exactly what clients should do to help build their case after an auto accident.
 He also knows what clients should NEVER do after a car crash, whether it is the fault of someone else or their fault.
 These things could all potentially harm your case if you did not cause the accident.

-DO NOT Leave the Scene: It might be common sense to most, but we see it time and time again. never leave the scene of an accident.
+- DO NOT Leave the Scene: It might be common sense to most, but we see it time and time again. never leave the scene of an accident.

-NEVER Claim Responsibility: After an accident, even if it wasn’t your fault, many people feel compelled to say “I’m sorry”.
+- NEVER Claim Responsibility: After an accident, even if it wasn’t your fault, many people feel compelled to say “I’m sorry.”
 When there may be comparative fault (fault on both sides) this could immensely harm your case.
 Wait for the police to show up and be honest and give them the facts of what happened but do not admit fault.
 The only information that should be exchanged with the other driver is your name, vehicle, make model, year, color, and VIN, and your auto insurance company information and contact.

-DO NOT Sign Anything Unofficial: Only sign documents given to you by the police, a doctor or your own insurer.
+- DO NOT Sign Anything Unofficial: Only sign documents given to you by the police, a doctor or your own insurer.
 Again, only say facts, never opinion.
 Documents that are official, make sure you read thoroughly before signing, and if you don’t agree with it, DO NOT sign it.

 - NEVER Get Visibly Angry: Try your hardest not to wear your heart on your sleeve.
 Even if you are mad and want to get angry, don’t let the others involved see, as being angry will only make things worse.
 Stay calm and show respect to everyone around you, even if they are not doing the same for you.
 Listen to the police’s instructions and their thoughts on the accident.

-DO NOT Talk to the Other Party’s Insurance Company: The other party’s insurer wants you to settle as quickly as possible, as to get you to accept the lowest offer.
+- DO NOT Talk to the Other Party’s Insurance Company: The other party’s insurer wants you to settle as quickly as possible, as to get you to accept the lowest offer.
 They will try to act friendly and ask you to record a statement, and then use that against you to settle.
 Don’t make any statements.
 Do not give any written or recorded statement to their insurance adjuster or your own insurance agent before speaking with an attorney.
 The insurance company’s goal is to pay as little as possible or deny your claim entirely.
 Insurance adjusters are trained to fish for information and ask questions in a certain way that shifts the blame back on you.